Victor Trahan: Early life

 Trahan grew up on a rice farm near Crowley Louisiana.
-He has a Cajun background.

 He earned his architecture degree from Louisiana State University in 1983.

 Career

 In 1992, Trahan formed Trahan Architects.
 From 2015 to 2017, Trahan served as a member of the International Council of the Van Alen Institute in New York.

 Caesars Superdome

 Following Hurricane Katrina, Trahan was selected as the lead architect for the renovation of the two-million square feet Mercedes-Benz Superdome.
 The project, funded in part by FEMA, was completed in less than a year, receiving engineering awards for its custom solutions.

 Trahan Architects was also chosen as the lead architectural behind the $450 million renovation of the Caesars Superdome (formerly known as the Mercedes-Benz Superdome) in New Orleans.
 'Phase 1' plans were approved by the Louisiana Stadium and Exposition District (commonly known as the Superdome Commission) in late 2019, and work began January 2020.
 The firm is currently engaged in ‘Phase 3’ of this multi-phase interior renovation of this building which consists of the interior renovation of approximately 89,300 square feet of the 1,989,807 gross square footage of occupiable floor space.
 "Across five years leading up to Super Bowl LIX in February 2025, an expansive interior overhaul will be carried out to enhance the quality of game spectatorship, food service and hospitality services and the overall patron experience."